 -

 What are the potential civil and criminal sanctions if cartel activity is established?
+How often are civil sanctions and/ or criminal penalties imposed in practice following a finding of an infringement?

 -

 What factors are taken into account when the fine is set?
+Does the existence of an effective corporate compliance strategy impact the determination of the fine?
 In practice, what is the maximum level of fines that has been imposed in the case of recent domestic and international cartels?

-The CMA will adjust this starting point according to the duration of infringement, any aggravating or mitigating factors, the need for specific deterrence, settlement agreements and leniency applications.
+The CMA will adjust this starting point according to the duration of the infringement, any aggravating or mitigating factors, the need for specific deterrence, and any settlement agreements and leniency applications.
 In any case, the final amount of penalty cannot exceed 10% of the undertaking’s worldwide turnover in the last financial year.

 Aggravating factors, which may increase the level of fine, include, for example, unreasonably delaying the investigation, the role of the undertaking as an instigator, the involvement of directors or senior management in infringement, retaliation against other cartelists to ensure compliance with cartel activity, continuing the infringement after the investigation’s launch, and recidivism.
 Mitigating factors that may decrease the fine include acting under duress, termination of the infringement as soon as the CMA intervenes, and cooperation with the enforcement process.